You will protect the environment, as there will be less need for your workers to travel to and from work.

 Working from home shouldn’t be a problem, as most people work on secured wifi networks.
 However, the wifi networks in cafes and other public places are often unsecured, and this means the information your company holds could be accessed electronically by anybody with hacking know-how.
 And why would they do this?
 Well, in most cases, to gain access to your financial information, as if they can get into your business and customer accounts, they can benefit themselves financially.
 They can do this by holding your devices to ransom if they can lock your employees out, or by channelling funds directly into their own accounts.

 To manage this risk, you should follow the suggestions we made in the last point.
-You should also install antivirus software on your devices, use a VPN to hide the IP address on your devices, and back up any sensitive data in the event of a ransomware attack by a hacker.
+You should also You should also use IT consulting services, install antivirus software on your devices, use a VPN to hide the IP address on your devices, and back up any sensitive data in the event of a ransomware attack by a hacker.

 Risk #3: Unproductive employees